 - Where to find NAND Chips: This is the chip that stores all your data.
 The NAND Flash chips usually sit right inside your device.
 NAND wafers connect (on the inside of your storage drive) to the board of your USB storage device.
 Built in NAND wafers comes in every storage device made today.

 - Types of Devices that use NAND Flash Memory Chips: USB flash drives, cell phones, smartphones, SD cards, CompactFlash, microSD, external USB drive, microSDHC, Solid State Drives (SSD), microSDXC and more.

-- Chance at Data Recovery Success when NAND Flash is Damaged: If these NAND Flash wafers are in pieces, have cracks or appear burned or severely damaged then the chances at having a success recovering your data drops to about 20%.
+- Chance at Data Recovery Success when NAND Flash is damaged: If these NAND Flash wafers are in pieces, have cracks or appear burned or severely damaged then the chances at having a success recovering your data drops to about 20%.

-Understanding the breakdown of a USB storage drive is your key to moving forward with recovering your lost data with eProvided.Com.
+Understanding the breakdown of a USB storage drive is your key to moving forward with recovering lost data with eProvided.Com.

 To become a data recovery partner with eProvided data recovery.